VRHIKKY/VketCloudSDK_Documents/docs/VKCComponents/VKCItemObject.en.md

 ![HEOObject_Motion_Preview](img/HEOObject_Motion_Preview.jpg)

-The slider appearing on enabling scene preview will modify the play position of the HEOObject's action.<br>
+The slider appearing on enabling scene preview will modify the play position of the VKC Item Object's action.<br>
 This slider value is intended for motion previewing, and will not be reflected on the action after build.

 ![HEOObject_Motion_Preview_Result](img/HEOObject_Motion_Preview_Result.jpg)